 No. Our clients pay 20 % service-fee on each freelancer's day rate.
 You pay nothing!

 Does COSYN influence the amount of my day-rate?

 No, you decide that completely on your own.

 This varies from client to client.
-In some projects, working on-site makes a lot of sense, e.g. if a deep understanding of the customer's corporate culture is important for the success of the project.
+In some projects, working on-site makes a lot of sense, e.g. if a deep understanding of the client's corporate culture is key for the success of the project.
 For other projects, however, regular meetings (either on-site or via video conference) are sufficient.
-You will be informed about the specific customer requests prior to each potential project – so you can decide whether this is suitable for you.
+You will be informed about the specific client requests prior to each potential project – so you can decide whether this is suitable for you.